Semisol/JSChat/README.md

 isModerator: A boolean indicating if the user is a moderator (Boolean)
 isRoomOwner: A boolean indicating if the user is a room owner (Boolean)
 deleted: A boolean indicating if the message is deleted (Boolean)
+pending: A boolean indicating if the message is currently not sent to everyone.
 ```
 ## FAQ
 ### Will a message be handled for the second time?